The lonely sprint

 docs/04-report/ adds to the stack — the stack grows with you.

-The crucial property: every sprint that closes makes the stack richer.
-New scripts go into scripts/qa/, new agents into .claude/agents/, refined templates into .claude/templates/.
+The key property: every sprint that closes makes the stack richer.
+New scripts go into scripts/qa/.
+New agents land in .claude/agents/.
+Refined templates live in .claude/templates/.
 Sprint N+1 starts on a stronger floor than sprint N did.

 Where AI takes over (a real day)